junshutang/Make-It-3D/README.md

   mkdir dpt_weights
   ```
   Download the pretrained model [dpt_hybrid](https://github.com/intel-isl/DPT/releases/download/1_0/dpt_hybrid-midas-501f0c75.pt), and put it in `dpt_weights`.
 - [BLIP2](https://arxiv.org/abs/2301.12597).
 We use BLIP2 to generate a caption.
-You can also modify the conditioned text using `--text "{TEXT}"`.
+You can also modify the conditioned text using `--text "{TEXT}"` which will greatly reduce time.
 - [Stable Diffusion](https://huggingface.co/models?other=stable-diffusion).
 We use diffusion prior from a pretrained 2D Stable Diffusion 2.0 model.
 To start with, you may need a huggingface [token](https://huggingface.co/settings/tokens) to access the model, or use `huggingface-cli login` command.
-## Coarse Stage Training
+## Training
+### Coarse stage
 We use progressive training strategy to generate a full 360° 3D geometry.
 Run the command and modify the workspace name `NAME` and the path of the reference image `IMGPATH`.
 We first optimize the scene under frontal camera views.
 ```
     python main.py --workspace ${NAME} --ref_path "${IMGPATH}" --phi_range 135 225 --iters 2000
 ```